carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 Basic knowledge of imgpkg, kbld, kapp controller

-imgpkg: A tool to package, distribute, and relocate your Kubernetes configuration and dependent OCI images as one OCI artifact: a bundle.
+[`imgpkg`](https://carvel.dev/imgpkg/): A tool to package, distribute, and relocate your Kubernetes configuration and dependent OCI images as one OCI artifact: a bundle.

-kbld: kbld incorporates image building and image pushing into your development and deployment workflows.
+[`kbld`](https://carvel.dev/kbld/): kbld incorporates image building and image pushing into your development and deployment workflows.

-kapp-controller: Kapp-controller provides declarative APIs to create, customize, install, and update your Kubernetes applications into packages.
+[`kapp-controller`](https://carvel.dev/kapp-controller/): Kapp-controller provides declarative APIs to create, customize, install, and update your Kubernetes applications into packages.

 ## Install Carvel Tools